tyrng/syrinj/README.md

 ## Notes

-- Currently only active GameObjects are injected with [Inject] or the convenience attributes.
+- With SceneInjector, only active GameObjects are injected with [Inject] or the convenience attributes.
+- SceneInjector only injects to the scene it is in (for multiscene support).
+- SceneRootInjector supports injection to inactive gameobjects, but must be root of other gameobjects.

 ## Troubleshooting